-Peterborough Northern Star Football Club was originally formed as a village side from the two brickyards, Northam in Eye and the Star brickworks in Dogsthorpe in the early 1900’s before being renamed Eye United in the early 1950’s.
-The club was highly succesful and moved into Peterborough in 2003.
+Peterborough Northern Star Football Club was originally formed as a village side from the two brickyards, Northam in Eye and the Star brickworks in Dogsthorpe in the early 1900s before being renamed Eye United in the early 1950s.
+The club was highly successful and moved into Peterborough in 2003.
 It was renamed Peterborough Northern Star in 2005, after its original name.

 On the changing of parish boundaries in 2004 the Dogsthorpe site became part of Eye Parish.